shopware/docs/guides/hosting/infrastructure/reverse-http-cache.md

 Also set `SHOPWARE_HTTP_CACHE_ENABLED=1` in your `.env` file.

-As Shopware is now prepared to work with an reverse proxy.
-We need to configure our Varnish too with Shopware specific configuration.
-Below can you find an example Varnish configuration.
+As Shopware is now prepared to work with a reverse proxy, we need to configure our Varnish too using a Shopware specific configuration.
+Below you can find an example Varnish configuration.

 ```vcl
 vcl 4.0;